ajhenley/gitbook/variables.md

 Programs would be pretty boring if the only thing you could do was print things on the screen.
 We would like our programs to be interactive.

-Unfortunately, interactivity requires several different concepts working together, and explaining them all at once might be confusing.
+Interactivity requires several different concepts working together, and explaining them all at once might be confusing.
 So I am going to cover them one at a time.

 First up: variables!
 If you have ever taken an Algebra class, you are familiar with the concept of variables in mathematics.
 Programming languages have variables, too, and the basic concept is the same:
 <blockquote>&ldquo;A variable is a name that refers to a location that holds a value.&rdquo;</blockquote>